Steve-Fenton/PICZ/README.md

     PM> Install-Package Fenton.Picz

-Add the following configuration (example shows 48 hour caching, in a directory on the E drive).
+Add the following configuration (example shows 48 hour caching, in a directory on the E drive, cache duration is ignored if you supply image hashes).

     <add key="PiczCacheDurationHours" value="48" />
     <add key="PiczCachePath" value="E:\Temp\ImageCache\" />